-1. An Empirical Study of Linking between Talent and Knowledge Management With respect to IT industries in Pune, Maharashtra (India)

-2. A Study On Deployment Of Differently-Abled Persons In Indian Hospitality Industry in Purview Of SERVQUAL Model

-3. A Study on the Impact of Discount and Odd-Even Pricing Strategy on the Purchase Intentions of OTT Media Users In India.

-4. Bank Merger Benefits: A Study From Stakeholders Perspective

-5. Chatbox For Educational Services: Confirmation And Assessment Of Quality Dimensions

-6. Economic Growth, Financial Development And Stock Market: Sectoral Evidence From India

-7. Eliminating Talent Acquisition Challenges In The New Paradigm: A Proposed Model Of Talent Acquisition Process

-8. Financial Diary: A Tool For Financial Prudence
+- 1. An Empirical Study of Linking between Talent and Knowledge Management With respect to IT industries in Pune, Maharashtra (India) - 2.
+A Study On Deployment Of Differently-Abled Persons In Indian Hospitality Industry in Purview Of SERVQUAL Model - 3.
+A Study on the Impact of Discount and Odd-Even Pricing Strategy on the Purchase Intentions of OTT Media Users In India. - 4.
+Bank Merger Benefits: A Study From Stakeholders Perspective - 5.
+Chatbot For Educational Services: Confirmation And Assessment Of Quality Dimensions - 6.
+Economic Growth, Financial Development And Stock Market: Sectoral Evidence From India - 7.
+Eliminating Talent Acquisition Challenges In The New Paradigm: A Proposed Model Of Talent Acquisition Process - 8.
+Financial Diary: A Tool For Financial Prudence - 9.
+Impact Of Monetary Stimulus Package To Counter Economic Crisis -COVID 19

-9. Impact Of Monetary Stimulus Package To Counter Economic Crisis -COVID 19 10.
-Impact Of Online Working Mode On The Work-Life Balance (WLB): An Empirical Analysis Of Banking Sector Employees In Delhi-NCR, India

-11. Indian Exchange Traded Funds Market - A Systematic Literature Review

-12. On-Demand Ride Hailing Services (RHS) For Commuting Purposes: A Case Of Kerala, India

-13. Personal Financial Planning And Financial wellbeing: A Study On School Teachers In Jorhat District, Assam

-14. Role Of Education In The Development Of Entrepreneurial Intention

-15. Role Of Social Media On Environmental Practices

-16. The Impact Of Environmental Consciousness, Environmental Attitude And Perceived Quality Of Green Products On Green Consumer Behaviour Of Millennials In NCT Of Delhi.

-17. Understanding of The Level Of Integration Between India And Sri Lankan Economies With The Application Of (DCC)-MGARCH
+- 10. Impact Of Online Working Mode On The Work-Life Balance (WLB): An Empirical Analysis Of Banking Sector Employees In Delhi-NCR, India - 11.
+Indian Exchange Traded Funds Market A Systematic Literature Review - 12.
+On-Demand Ride Hailing Services (RHS) For Commuting Purposes: A Case Of Kerala, India - 13.
+Personal Financial Planning And Financial wellbeing: A Study On School Teachers In Jorhat District, Assam - 14.
+Role Of Education In The Development Of Entrepreneurial Intention - 15.
+Role Of Social Media On Environmental Practices - 16.
+The Impact Of Environmental Consciousness, Environmental Attitude And Perceived Quality Of Green Products On Green Consumer Behaviour Of Millennials In NCT Of Delhi. - 17.
+Understanding of The Level Of Integration Between India And Sri Lankan Economies With The Application Of (DCC)-MGARCH

-Institute of Innovation in Technology & Management

-Affiliated to Guru Gobind Singh Indraprastha University D 27/28, Institutional Area, Janakpuri, New Delhi- 110058
+Call for Papers for IITM Journal of Business Studies (JBS) Special Issue